libktx/ktx/collections/README.md

 remove elements from the map.
 - Keys stored in the map can be quickly converted to an `ObjectSet` using `toGdxSet` method.
 - Every iterable and array can be converted to `ObjectMap` using `toGdxMap` method.
-A lambda that converts values to keys has to be provided - since the method is inline, no new lambda object will be created, though.d
+A lambda that converts values to keys has to be provided - since the method is inlined, no new lambda object will be created at runtime.

 #### Lists